 Avoid scratching or rubbing the affected area, as this can push fibers deeper into the skin.
 To soothe itching and dryness, a person can try emollient creams, such as Eucerin or E45, or topical corticosteroids.
 Doctors can prescribe further treatment if needed.

 People who work with fiberglass are at risk for fiberglass exposure and its symptoms.
-According to the National Institute for Occupational Safety and Health (NIOSH), this includes those who work in:
+According to the

 - fiberglass installation